-Test the editor Now you can test the editor out by creating a new Standard page, making sure the input format is set to Rich text.
+Now you can test the editor out by creating a new Standard page, making sure the input format is set to Rich text.

 Toggle between the Plain text input field and Rich text by selecting Plain text in the Text format selector

 Add some text, and then make it bold.
 Also try adding a list, an image and a link.

 Tip: You can get some sample images at Dynamic Dummy Image Generator: http://dummyimage.com/

 Click Save.
 See how your page looks.
 Is the page being displayed as you expected?